Sanjana1304/Alumni-Information-System/README.md

 ### Contact Admin
-This module helps the alumnis and students to send any messages to the admin using E-mail.
+This module lets alumnis and students to send any requests/queries to the administrators through E-mail.

 ![Capture 2 2](https://user-images.githubusercontent.com/64159652/97807803-01217800-1c89-11eb-80da-e214f76560a1.PNG)